 Takeaways: After noticing a disturbing trend in leadership preparation, Torres took a sabbatical from her prestigious consulting job to travel the world and research effective leadership methods in disparate societies across the globe.
 After conducting her research, Torres concluded that leadership in the 21st century is defined by three questions: 1.
 Where are you looking to anticipate change in both your business model and your life?
 2. What is the diversity measure of your network?
 3. Are you courageous enough to abandon the past, even if it worked for you in the past?

 Essentially, Torres believes that strong, well-prepared leaders are constantly reacting to the world around them—not just working with their heads down.
 Powerful leaders have the capacity to develop relationships with people who are very different from themselves and gain their trust.
 And great leaders take risks.
 They dare to be different from others and from their previous selves.
-Watching Torres' TED is an absolute must for anyone looking to develop into successful, respected leaders.
+Watching Torres's TED is an absolute must for anyone looking to develop into successful, respected leaders.

 "Why We Have Too Few Women Leaders" by Sheryl Sandberg